Key concepts and terminology to know to use Actioner.

 - Alert your customer support team to update their tickets 20 minutes before breaching SLA.

-- Notify your sales team to log their notes into your CRM 1 hour after finishing their meetings with customers.
+- Notify your sales team to log their notes one hour after finishing their meetings with customers.

 - Remind your team to participate in daily standups every weekday.